Got new chicks….only to have your hens pick on them? There’s an easy explanation why – and you don’t have to worry.

 Stress-Related Bullying

-Sometimes in cases of extreme stress, the older chickens will pick on the younger chicks simply because they’re stressed out.
+Sometimes in extreme stress, the older chickens pick on the younger chicks simply because they’re stressed out.
 Issues of stress come from things like if the coop is too small, if there’s not enough food, if there are too many roosters; that kind of thing can contribute to too much stress.

 In most cases, specifically with pet chickens, that’s not even really an issue.